Alex2804/CarGame/README.md

 # CarGame

-This is a shool project, with the aim, to provide a basic game in Java.
+This is a school project, with the aim, to provide a basic game in Java.
 It was written in Java with Swing.